 Contribution to behind the meter DSR regulation processes

 The Project REV WP1 report is already proving influential.
-In the recent BEIS consultation “Delivering a smart and secure electricity system: the interoperability and cyber security of energy smart appliances and remote load control”, Question 9 on Grid Stability quotes and draws heavily on the findings of WP1.
+In a BEIS consultation “Delivering a smart and secure electricity system: the interoperability and cyber security of energy smart appliances and remote load control”, Question 9 on Grid Stability quotes and draws heavily on the findings of WP1.

 Delivering a smart and secure electricity system: the interoperability and cyber security of energy smart appliances and remote load control - GOV.UK (www.gov.uk)